C Diff, The Miserable And Deadly Infection You’ve Likely Never Heard About

 MEET CDIFFCONTROL: YOUR GUT'S NEW BODYGUARD

-Yes.
-If you can eat eggs, you can take CDiffControl.
-(It’s made from pasteurized, spray-dried egg antibodies—no scary side effects.)
+If you can eat eggs, you can take CDiffControl (It's made from pasteurized, spray-dried egg antibodies—no scary side effects.)

-During/after antibiotics or PPIs: These treatments nuke your gut’s “good bacteria,” leaving you exposed.
+These treatments nuke your gut's "good bacteria," leaving you exposed to C. diff infection.

-How it works: Mix 11g (1 tbsp) of powder with water or milk daily for 36 days—the time it takes your gut to recover.
+How it works: Mix 10g (1 scoop) of powder with milk or milk substitute daily for 36 days—the time it takes your gut to recover.
 One daily serving = one antibody-packed egg.
 Simple.

 Don't gamble with C. diff.
 Protect your gut, save your life.